wighawag/tutorial-hardhat-deploy/README.md

 ## Deploying to remote networks
 To deploy to a remote network such as mainnet or any testnet, you need to add a `network` entry to your `hardhat.config.js` file.
 We’ll use Rinkeby for this example, but you can add any network.

-To make it easier to handle the private keys and network configuration we create a new folder at the root of your project `utils`
+To make it easier to handle the private keys and network configuration, we create a new folder at the root of your project `utils`

-In it we create a file `network.ts` with the following content :
+In it we create a file `network.ts` with the following content:

 ```typescript
 import 'dotenv/config';